 - Credit stream for credit.
 Students will work to earn a CR status on their transcript.
 Course work includes performance work (private practice, rehearsals, sectionals, and concerts); attending professional performances; and midterm and final performance assessments.

 Concert Band, String Orchestra, and Concert Choir are open to the UTSC community for non-credit status, including students, staff, faculty, and alumni.
 Students interested in Small Ensembles must be enrolled in the course to participate.

 A successful music ensemble comprises a dedicated and engaged membership.
 The performance and attendance expectations in this stream are the same as those of all members of the ensemble, ensuring a balanced and fair approach for all.
 This includes performance work (private practice, rehearsals, sectionals, and concerts); attending professional performances held on campus; and midterm and final performance check-ups and feedback.

 There are four rooms (with pianos) for student use on the third floor of the AA building.
 These are bookable during the academic year, Monday-Friday, 9:00 am - 8:30 pm.
+Note: Practice rooms will have shorten to 9am - 5pm hours during the exam period.
 Please contact ACM Departmental Assistant (AA301) for policies and guidelines regarding space usage.

 UTSC music performance ensembles are made up of a different assortment of instruments.
 Here are the instruments that are normally found within each: